hww/XiKeyboard/README.md

 The asset for Unity with keyboard manager similar to keyboard manager of Emacs. <sup>Work In Progress</sup>

-## Key Modifyers
+## Key Modifiers

-Key modifyers encoded as most significant bits of integer value.
-The virutal key _Pseudo_ used to generate pseudo keys<sup>Read Below</sup>.
+Key modifiers encoded as most significant bits of integer value.
+The virtual key _Pseudo_ used to generate pseudo keys<sup>Read Below</sup>.

 | Modifier                 | Bit         |
 |--------------------------|-------------|